Radius Inc.: History

-The first Radius product was the Radius Full Page Display, the first large screen available for any personal computer.
-First available for the Macintosh Plus, it pioneered the concept of putting multiple screens in a single coordinate space, allowing users to drag windows between multiple screens.
+The first Radius product was the Radius Full Page Display, one of the first large screens available for any personal computer.
+First available for the Macintosh Plus and Macintosh 512Ke, it pioneered the concept of putting multiple screens in a single coordinate space, allowing users to drag windows between multiple screens.
 This was a concept that Apple later incorporated into the Macintosh II.
 The firmware was written by Andy Hertzfeld while Burrell Smith developed the hardware.
 In its first 12 month of shipments, Radius achieved US$1-million per-month sales.

 The second Radius product was the Radius Accelerator, an add-on card that quadrupled the speed of the Macintosh by adding a Motorola 68020 processor.

 Another product was the Pivot Display: a full-page display that rotated between landscape and portrait orientation with real-time remapping of the menus, mouse and screen drawing.
 The award-winning product design was by Terry Oyama, former ID lead at Apple Computer.

 Radius's graphics accelerator products included the QuickColor and QuickCAD boards.
 Using an ARM processor, this being specifically the VL86C010 device also known as the ARM2 and used in the Acorn Archimedes series of computers, QuickColor offered a claimed 600 percent speed increase in screen drawing operations, although observed performance gains were more modest.
 Designed to work with products such as the Radius Color Display, the QuickColor was able to access the framebuffer of the display board at a much higher rate - by employing block transfers - than that achieved in an unaccelerated system utilising numerous separate data transfers over the NuBus expansion bus.
 Various "bottleneck" QuickDraw operations were implemented using routines running on the QuickColor board.
 Such reimplemented routines were claimed to run 50% faster on the QuickColor board whose ARM processor ran "a multi-tasking RISC operating system".
 QuickCAD was described as "a superset of Radius's QuickColor", offering display list processing in a fashion similar to that of existing coprocessors - already available for IBM PC-compatible systems - such as the TMS34010.

 By late 1992, the company faced hard times.
 It faced multiple shareholder lawsuits, accusing senior managers of extensive insider trading weeks before announcing the company's first unprofitable quarter; several failed R&D projects; a black eye from its bug-ridden Radius Rocket product; and a lack of market focus.